- Open Access

 Electronic supplementary material

 Additional file 1: Figure S1: Box-plot and OR for trend for early and late treatment failure and CRP at day 1 of hospitalization.
-Figure S2.
 Box-plot and OR for trend for late treatment failure and CRP at day 3 of hospitalization.
 Figure S3.
 Box-plot and OR for trend for early and late treatment failure and PCT at day 1 of hospitalization.
 Figure S4.
 Box-plot and OR for trend for late treatment failure and PCT at day 3 of hospitalization.
 Figure S5.
 Box-plot and OR for trend for treatment failure and IL-1 at day 1 of hospitalization.
 Figure S6.
 Box-plot and OR for trend for early and late treatment failure and IL-1 at day 1 of hospitalization.
 Figure S7.
 Box-plot and OR for trend for late treatment failure and IL-1 at day 3 of hospitalization.
 Figure S8.
 Box-plot and OR for trend for early and late treatment failure and IL-6 at day 1 of hospitalization.
 Figure S9.
 Box-plot and OR for trend for late treatment failure and IL-6 at day 3 of hospitalization.
 Figure S10.
 Box-plot and OR for trend for early and late treatment failure and IL-8 at day 1 of hospitalization.
 (PPT 120 KB)

 Authors’ original submitted files for images